Data8/DataverseClient/README.md

 * Claims-Based Authentication
 * Internet Facing Deployment

 The package targets .NET Core 3.1 or later.
+It can also be used on .NET Framework 4.6.2 or later.

 ## Notes on Integrated Windows Authentication

 If claims-based authentication is not configured on your Dynamics 365 instance, you will be using Integrated Windows Authentication.
-This library can authenticate to these instances, but only where the client is running on Windows.
+This library can authenticate to these instances, but only where the client is either:

+* running on Windows, or
+* running on Linux under .NET 7 and with the `gss-ntlmssp` package installed

 You can choose to supply a username (in the format `DOMAIN\Username` or `username@domain`) and password, or leave both blank to authenticate as the currently logged on user.